Diving In The Maldives

 What is the price for scuba diving in the Maldives?

 Prices start around $50 – $80 per person and that price can increase if you need to rent diving gear.
 Dive trips will have additional boat fees different for each type of trip: single tank dive, two tank dive and full day excursions.
 To several hundred dollars for dive trips by speedboat.
-That being said, it’s not difficult to find packages that include multiple dives.
+That being said, it’s easy to find packages that include multiple dives.

 Online bookings offer great packages on scuba diving and PADI courses.